Nissan Qashqai: 2011 engine update

 A new 1.6 dCi engine replaces the previous 2.0 dCi.
 Peak power was down from 110 kW to 96 kW, but there is the same 320 Nm of torque, available at 1750 rpm, rather than 2000 rpm.
 Nissan has not released full performance figures, but says the 1.6 dCi has a quicker 50–80 km/h acceleration figure than the 2.0 dCi.

 Nissan has also added its Around View Monitor as standard equipment for 360 (replaces N-tec) versions of the Qashqai and Qashqai+2.
 The system uses a set of external cameras to create a 360 degree "bird's eye" view of the car to help with parking manoeuvres.
 The driver can also focus individually on front, rear or passenger cameras to look out for a particular obstacle.

 Markets

 Japan

 The Japanese domestic market Dualis was offered in 2.0 G, 2.0 S, 2.0 G Four, and 2.0 S Four trim levels.
 All models are powered by 2.0-litre MR20DE engine matched to six-speed Xtronic CVT.
-The Dualis was discontinued in Japan on 31 March 2014, after which the Juke was the only Nissan's mini SUV still produced and sold in Japan.
+The Dualis was discontinued in Japan on 31 March 2014, after which the Juke was the only Nissan's mini SUV still produced and sold in Japan until 2019.